PACLE Board Members

 Click on the member to read a brief biography

 Candice Komar, Esq.
-Vice Chair
+Chair

 Candice L. Komar is a founding member of Pollock Begg, a leading Pennsylvania firm devoted exclusively to the practice of family law.

-Recognized as a top practitioner, litigator and highly skilled negotiator in matrimonial law, Candice handles divorces involving closely held businesses and high net worth individuals.
-She has considerable trial experience in Allegheny and surrounding counties, is a certified mediator and is trained and active in the newest area of practice known as Collaborative Law.
+She’s served as a member of the CLE Board since 2019.
 Prior to joining Pollock Begg, Candice was a shareholder in the family law division of Buchanan Ingersoll (now Buchanan Ingersoll & Rooney PC).

+Recognized as a skilled litigator and negotiator in matrimonial law, Candice handles divorces involving closely held businesses and high net worth individuals.
+She has considerable trial experience in Allegheny and surrounding counties and is a certified mediator and collaborative law practitioner.

 Candice majored in English and business at the University of Pittsburgh and is a graduate of the University of Dayton School of Law.